weichuan888/Lovelace-1/Projects/animated-svg/readme.md

 Here is [a gallery of animated logos](http://bpando.org/2014/10/14/the-best-of-bpo-animated-logos/ ) to inspire your own research.

+Here is a great selection of codepens of [15 interesting animated text effects](http://www.hongkiat.com/blog/css-text-effects/).

 ### Start by learning the techniques

 Here are two useful tutorials :